irworkshop/accountability_datacleaning/R_campfin/la/lobbyists/docs/la_lobby_diary.md

 [La.
 Stat.
 Ann. § 24:53.](http://ethics.la.gov/Pub/Laws/Title24LegislativeLobbying.pdf) regulates lobbyists registration as such. &gt; Each lobbyist shall register with the board as soon as possible after employment as a lobbyist or after the first action requiring his registration as a lobbyist, whichever occurs first, and in any event not later than five days after employment as a lobbyist or not later than five days after the first action requiring his registration as a lobbyist, whichever occurs first.

 The authorization data is obtained by IRW through an open record request to the Louisiana Ethics Administration Program.
-The data is as current as July 10, 2020.
+The data is as current as January 10, 2020.

 Reading
 =======